Decluttering clothes CAN be a relatively easy (and painless) experience!

 I want you to just close your eyes (but keep reading, too, okay?! :)) for a moment and picture your closet completely decluttered.

 Just imagine how it would look.
 Your clothes would all have space to breathe and your hangers would be ordered nicely.
 Every item would have its proper place.
-(Speaking of hangers, these wooden ones are some of my favorites.)
+(Speaking of hangers, these wooden clothes hangers are some of my favorites.)

 You would be able to open your closet door every morning, take a deep breath, and feel that you were living mom life on purpose – right at the beginning of the day.
 And you’d be able to quickly chose an outfit that flatters you and makes you feel confident.